codeclou/docker-atlassian-confluence-data-center/README.md

 **Please Note:**
- * I do not provide support.
+ * We do not provide support.
 If you have questions on how to run Confluence and/or Confluence Data Center, please ask in the [Atlassian Community](https://community.atlassian.com/).

 -----